mwinb/VaporTs/README.md

 ### Parameters:

-- `validator: DocTsValidator` (required)
+- `validator: VaporValidator` (required)
-  - The DocTsValidator meta data is applied to any class that uses a validator decorator.
+  - The VaporValidator meta data is applied to any class that uses a validator decorator.
   - Throws an `HttpError` with a `400` status and information about the value and field that failed.
 - `requestFieldToValidate: string` (required)
   - The Express Request(req) field upon which validation will be run: